Four Effective Strategies to Relieve Neck Pain from Screen Use | Simple Tips for Long-Term Comfort

 After a brief overview of interventions, this article focuses on the strengthening exercises recommended for reducing the neck pain associated with screen use.

-• Ergonomics – How to set up equipment to avoid working in awkward postures that may lead to discomfort or injury.
+• Implement Ergonomic Workstation Adjustments – How to set up equipment to avoid working in awkward postures that may lead to discomfort or injury.

-• Stretches – Designed to release tension and allow recovery time between periods of work.
+• Take Regular Breaks and Stretch – Designed to release tension and allow recovery time between periods of work.
 Completing stretches when you feel the tension is important, however, results are significantly improved when these are completed 3 times a day.

 • Exercises used in this example: bike/cross-trainer/brisk walking for 45 minutes, three times/week.

 • Always get professional advice if you have not exercised regularly for an extended period.
-You body changes…It’s just the way it is!
+Your body changes…It’s just the way it is!

 • For the Australian Government “Make A Move” Campaign Click Here

-• Muscle Strength – a targeted program to strengthen the muscles of the neck and shoulders girdle.
+• Strengthen Your Neck and Shoulder Muscles – a targeted program to strengthen the muscles of the neck and shoulders girdle.

 Focus on Strength